-Instruments with firmware versions 5.00 or higher use open-source software internally.
+This instrument uses open-source software internally, and is built on a Fedora Linux operating system.

 Some of this software requires that the source code be made available to the user as a condition of its licensing.
-This source code is available upon request (contact info@avtechpulse.com).
+The source code for programs used by Fedora is freely available at https://src.fedoraproject.org/.